top of page

 A Servant Leadership Example in Business

-The journey of Sodexo provides excellent examples of servant leadership in business.
-Sodexo is the global business services and supplies industry leader headquartered in France.
-Sodexo started as a family-run business in Marseilles, France.
-Since the beginning of Sodexo in 1966, its mission, values, and ethical principles have guided its people-focused actions around service.
+Sodexo's journey provides excellent examples of servant leadership in business.
+Headquartered in France, Sodexo is the leader in the global business services and supplies industry.
+It started as a family-run business in Marseilles, France.
+Since its beginning in 1966, Sodexo's mission, values, and ethical principles have guided its people-focused actions around service.

 Sodexo